Compression Molding Precision by Davies

 Compression molding involves the use of both heat and pressure Compression Molding Diagramto shape and cure material into a desired shape.
 This process is ideal for complex parts, parts that require a high level of strength, and parts that must withstand harsh conditions.
 There are many companies that are able to do injection molding, however most companies lack the know-how to excel in compression molding.
 Success in this particular molding method depends on finding a molding company with a substantial level of skill and experience.

-The first step in the compression process is to choose the molding material that would best fit the project.
+The first step in the compression molding process is to choose the molding material that would best fit the project.
 Usually, Thermoset materials are utilized in one of the subsequent forms.

 • Granules